 LGI Homes Opens New Community in Portland Market

-/EIN News/ -- VANCOUVER, Wash., March 17, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. (NASDAQ: LGIH) announces the opening of its newest community, in Vancouver, Washington.
+VANCOUVER, Wash., March 17, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. LGIH announces the opening of its newest community, in Vancouver, Washington.
 LaLonde Creek offers homebuyers affordable, upgraded homes in an exceptional location near the city centers of Portland and Vancouver.

 "LaLonde Creek, located near Salmon Creek, offers Vancouver and Portland buyers the opportunity to own a spacious new home with modern upgrades in a convenient location with easy access to both Highway 205 and I-5," said Armando Gonzales, Vice President of Sales for SW Washington and Oregon.
 "This beautiful new community is also close to an incredible selection of grocery stores, national retailers and popular local attractions including Salmon Creek Regional Park and the newly revamped Vancouver Waterfront, both within 15 minutes from LaLonde Creek," he continued.